-- 38. CUC "notes the DER program has had limited uptake since its initiation, there are currently only 4 DER commercial customers with a connected load of 494kW since its inception.
+- 66. CUC notes "the DER program has had limited uptake since its initiation, there are currently only 4 DER commercial customers with a connected load of 494kW since its inception.
 Conversely, the CORE program has seen consistent subscription, particularly by residential customers, and is well understood.
 As of 1 January, 2020 there are 633 approved customer applications with a total load of 7,234.13 kW.
-It is likely that if the reallocation were not allowed, there would continue to be a delay in uptake of the DER program allocation relative to the previous CORE program and this would lead to a longer timeline in Grand Cayman's transition from fossil fuel-fired generation to renewable energy." - 39.
+It is likely that if the reallocation were not allowed, there would continue to be a delay in uptake of the DER program allocation relative to the previous CORE program and this would lead to a longer timeline in Grand Cayman's transition from fossil fuel-fired generation to renewable energy." - 67.
 CUC also stated in its cross submission: "CUC notes the DER Programme has had limited uptake since its initiation, and has largely been limited to commercial applications of scale.
 Equally, the CORE Programme has seen consistent subscription, particularly by residential customers and is well understood.
 In respect to GreenTech Solar's comment on the DER Programme, there is every possibility of small sampling error leading to erroneous conclusions drawn for the entirety of customers.
-Additionally, the application of a hypothetical DER outcome to historical customer data is bound to provide a skewed outcome as the historical data is not sensitive to a demand rate structure.
-It is important to note that the CORE Programme is very different from the DER Programme.
-CORE systems are passive and standardized with no energy storage; whereas, DER systems are tailored to site, more complex and are professionally managed to realize energy savings.
-Typically, a DER system would combine renewable energy with additional investments in energy efficiency, on-site energy storage and energy conservation measures.
-It is fair to say that DER systems have a higher project risk profile than CORE systems.
-Successful DER systems require larger amounts of capital and higher-levels of expertise in design, construction, operation and maintenance in order to reduce risk and recoup the customer's target rate of return."

-40. Greentech states: "The impact in simple terms will cripple the renewable industry, particularly smaller operators and ensure that there is no feasible option for residential solar in the Cayman Islands for consumers.
-Local jobs will be lost as there will be [sic. be] no further residential solar program to put to market.
+Additionally, the application of a hypothetical DER outcome to historical customer data is bound to provide a skewed outcome as the historical data is not sensitive to a demand rate structure." - 68.
+In CUC's response to the 2nd consultation it reported that at the time the NEP was issued, all renewable energy comprised 0.9% of overall electricity generation.
+Currently, distributed generation renewable energy has accounted for 1.68% of total electricity produced in 2020 through September 30.
+(CUC notes that this figure is inclusive of self-consumed renewable energy that was not exported to the grid via DER Programme customers.)
+Renewable energy production as a whole has accounted for 3.00% of total energy produced in the same period. - 69.
+Greentech states: "The impact in simple terms will cripple the renewable industry, particularly smaller operators and ensure that there is no feasible option for residential solar in the Cayman Islands for consumers.
+Local jobs will be lost as there will [be] no further residential solar program to put to market.
 The DER program which is intended to replace the CORE program in actual test cases actually INCREASES utility bills.
-In ALL test cases of this DER programme 100% of the results came back with increased electricity bills - and this is even before the investment is taken into account.
+In ALL test cases of this DER programme 100% of the results came back with increased electricity bills and this is even before the investment is taken into account.
 There will be No market for residential solar and for families to participate in the benefits of renewable apart from doing their part in both Cayman working towards the NEP objectives and the wider context in relation to reducing carbon emissions.
 This very unlikely scenario that a consumer would choose given that it will actually cost them to implement will be available only to the super wealthy."

-41.360 Solar states: "Despite the recent reallocation of some CIG CORE capacity, our view is that if this DER capacity is not reallocated, sales and installations will be significantly impacted this year.
+- 70. 360 Solar states: "Despite the recent reallocation of some CIG CORE capacity, our view is that if this DER capacity is not reallocated, sales and installations will be significantly impacted this year.
 This transfer will allow the industry to continue with sales, design and installations.
 At this unprecedented juncture, it will help to minimize the impact of potential job losses at a time when we need to focus on buoying the local economy.
-While some companies have diversified interests and can adjust their resources accordingly, there are undoubtedly a number of employees who rely almost exclusively on a viable solar business."
+While some companies have diversified interests and can adjust their resources accordingly, there are undoubtedly a number of employees who rely almost exclusively on a viable solar business." - 71.
+Senergy did not respond to this question.